 High school student and genius Light Yagami comes across the Death Note.
-Since he abhors the condition of the world. he tests the dreadful notebook by writing a sinner’s name in it.
+Since he hates the condition of the world, he tests the dreadful notebook by writing a sinner’s name in it.
 When the criminal dies instantly after his experiment with the Death Note, Light is amazed.
 Also, he quickly realizes how destructive the power that has fallen into his hands could be.

-With this godlike capability, Light decides to remove all criminals in order to construct a new world; a world where crime does not exist and people glorify him as a god.
+With this godlike capability, Light decides to remove all criminals to construct a new world, a world where crime does not exist, and people glorify him as a god.
 Police, however, immediately find out that a serial killer is targeting criminals and, accordingly, try to arrest the murderer.
-To do this, the Japanese investigators rely on the help of the best detective in the world; a young and weird man known only by the name of L.
+To do this, the Japanese investigators rely on the help of the best detective in the world, a young and weird man known only by the name of L.

-Death Note is a worldwide phenomenon and it needs no introduction.
-It definitely deserves a spot in our best psychological anime list.
+Death Note is a worldwide phenomenon, and it needs no introduction.
+It deserves a spot in our best psychological anime list.

 Dr. Kenzou Tenma is a celebrated brain surgeon of Japanese ancestry working in Europe.
-He is highly lauded by his peers as one of the great young minds that will revolutionize the field.
+His peers highly laud him as one of the great young minds that will revolutionize the field.
 He is also on the cusp of a big promotion in the hospital he works at.

-But all of that is about to change with a grave dilemma that Kenzou faces one night—whether to save the life of a small boy or that of the town’s mayor.
-In spite of being coerced by his superiors to perform surgery on the mayor, his morals force him to perform the surgery on the other critical patient.
-He ends up saving his life and forfeiting the mayor’s.
+But all of that is about to change with a grave dilemma that Kenzou faces one nigh.
+Should he save the life of a small boy or that of the town’s mayor?
+His superiors coerce him to perform surgery on the mayor.
+However, his morals force him to operate on the other critical patient.
+He ends up saving his life and forfeiting the mayor’s life.

-A doctor is educated to believe that all life is the same; however, when a sequence of killings occurs in the surgeon’s vicinity, all of the evidence points to the boy he saved.
+A doctor believes that all life is the same; however, when a sequence of killings occurs in the surgeon’s vicinity, all of the evidence points to the boy he saved.
 Kenzou’s beliefs are shaken after these incidents.
 During his expedition to resolve the true identity of his patient, Kenzou finds that the destiny of the world may be interlaced with the enigmatic child.